Data Lake vs. Data Mart vs. Data Warehouse

 A pilot project refers to an initial roll-out of a system into production, targeting a limited scope of the intended final solution.
 The scope may be limited by the number of users who can access the system, the business processes affected, the business partners involved, or other restrictions as appropriate to the domain.
 The purpose of a pilot project is to test, often in a production environment.

-*all these terms are extracted & learned from various articles & publications as part of my learning path
+Note: These terms are compiled from various articles & publications as part of my learning journey over the course of time.